 Today, we appreciate that our gut microbiota plays a crucial role in our health.
 We need to keep our tiny partners-in-crime happy; if we don’t, things can go sour rather quickly.

-Dr. Sven Pettersson — a professor of metabolic disorders at the Lee Kong Chian School of Medicine in the Nanyang Technological University in Singapore — and colleagues explain in a review article in the journal Cell, out earlier this month, that our gut microbiome naturally changes throughout our lifetime.
+Dr. Sven Pettersson — a professor of metabolic disorders at the Lee Kong Chian School of Medicine in the Nanyang Technological University in Singapore — and colleagues explain in a

 What starts out as a simple collection of a handful of bacteria matures into a complex microbial ecosystem, heavily influenced by factors including our diet, lifestyle, hormones, and immune system.